yeezao/ip/docs/README.md

-# User Guide
+# Duke Task Manager - User Guide

 Duke is a Command-Line Interface (CLI) application for managing tasks.
-Fast typists will find Duke a faster way of managing various tasks as opposed to GUI applications.
+If you are a fast typist, you'll find Duke a faster way of managing various tasks as opposed to GUI applications.

 ## Features